 Strengths

-The study design realistically reflects potential model transfers: clinical prediction models for trauma are usually applied in contexts different to the ones in which they were originally developed.
+The study design realistically reflects potential model transfers within early trauma care: clinical prediction models for trauma are usually applied in contexts different to the ones in which they were originally developed.
 The results should therefore be of practical importance.

 This study evaluated the performance of the clinical prediction models using over- and undertriage.
 This was done in order to more accurately map model performance after transfer using clinically relevant measurements.
 Traditional performance measures such as discrimination and calibration were omitted, as these are already well studied.